solita/ansible-role-solita.jenkins/doc/solita.jenkins.rst

 Jobs and Views
 --------------

 You can define jobs and views with a `Job DSL`_ script.
-The role looks for scripts in the directory ``job-dsl`` next to your playbook and runs the script called ``main.groovy``, which can import the other scripts in the directory.
+The role looks for scripts in the directory ``jobs`` next to your playbook and runs the script called ``Main.groovy``, which can import the other scripts in the directory.

 To change the Job DSL script directory, set the variable ``solita_jenkins_job_dsl_dir``.